Pelvic girdle pain

 What can be done about it?

 Lots!
-First of all come to Balance for an assessment with our pelvic/women’s health specialists (Sally or Jo) to identify the cause of your particular symptoms.
+First of all come to Balance for an assessment with our pelvic/women’s/men’s health specialists – Joanna Fordyce or Regan Siviter – to identify the cause of your particular symptoms.
 They will tailor a specific set of interventions and corrections to meet your needs that may include:

 - Manual therapy will help the pelvic joints function better and also release over working muscles.